seshadricloud/Devops-Interview-Questions/Devops_interview_all.md

 ============================================================================================

-1.tf state file and backup file.
+1. tf state file and backup file.
-2.Crash Loop backup
+2. Crash Loop backup
-3.how will you interact with java and pythan by jenkins.
+3. how will you interact with java and pythan by jenkins.
 4. What build tool you are using.
-5.how will you take approval
+5. how will you take approval
-6.how will you take database backup by using shell scripting 7.docker file
+6. how will you take database backup by using shell scripting
+7. docker file
-8.nginx ingress controller.
+8. nginx ingress controller.
-9.integrating with cluster to monitoring tools 10.ingress controler version.
+9. integrating with cluster to monitoring tools
+10. ingress controler version.
 11. How will you give the logs for 20 applications.
-12.how will you deploy nginx ingress controler.
+12. how will you deploy nginx ingress controler.
 13. We deployed multiple applications through terraform some one changed  some thing in console how can you trouble shoot and will you destroy?
-14.nategateway and nat instance
+14. nategateway and nat instance
-15.what is headless service
+15. what is headless service
-16.external name in k8s
+16. external name in k8s
-17.karpenter in k8s
+17. karpenter in k8s
-18.validate and muteupdate.
+18. validate and muteupdate.

 company standard chartered
 ==========================